tcox8/Get-CertStatus/README.md

 The certificate status shows up with a colored exclamation mark based on if the cert is expiring in 15 days (red), 30 days (yellow/orange), 60 days (blue), 61+ days(green).
 You can mouse over the exclamation mark to get a read of the status.

 # Things to Edit to Make This Work For You
-Edit the variables under "Variables to Edit" in teh script.
+Edit the variables under "Variables to Edit" in the script.
+Also, copy the IIS folder to your IIS directory for the website that you create.